Marco Bracci

-Marco Bracci (born August 23, 1966 in Fucecchio, province of Florence) is a former Italian volleyball player, ranked amongst the world's most valuable players of the late 1980s and 1990s.
+Marco Bracci (born 23 August 1966) is a former Italian volleyball player, ranked amongst the world's most valuable players of the late 1980s and 1990s.
 A 197 cm athlete, Bracci played as passer-hitter.

-Bracci made his debut for the Italy national team on May 6, 1988.
+Bracci made his debut for the Italian national team on 6 May 1988.
 He earned 344 caps for his native country, winning three Volleyball World Championships (1990, 1994 and 1998) and four Volleyball European Championships (1989, 1993, 1995 and 1999), plus numerous other titles.
 One of the most winning players of all-time in the Italian Championships, his club titles include six scudetti and four European Champions Cups.